 Always capture the image in RAW format.
 This ensures that you can make minor tweaks in the photos like exposure correction or white balance correction in the photo later while post-processing.

 Use continuous focusing mode in camera.
 It will ensure that the bird remains in focus once the focus is locked.
 So, you will have to just track the bird through the camera’s viewfinder.
 Once you get the desired pose and composition, press the Shutter button.
-For Canon users, AI Servo mode will do this job and for Nikon, it is Continuous Focus.
+For Canon users, AI Servo mode will do this job and for Nikon, it is continuous Focus.

-If you don’t know which one is faster then go for the center point.
-This will have the faster focusing sensor in almost every camera.
+If you don’t know which one is faster, go for the center point.
+It will have the faster focusing sensor in almost every camera.
 Give some space around the bird.
 This will help you to crop and recompose the image.

 Most of the bird photographers would be using the 500mm or 600mm heavy lenses.
 It is really tough to get a good flight shot handheld.
 So, use a tripod.